gardenlinux/gardenlinux/docs/architecture/decisions/0017-feature-cis-to-retain-shell-scripts.md

 ## Context

+- This decision affects only the CIS tests in the new tests-ng framework, not CIS behavior in the runtime image itself.

- - The CIS hardening feature in Garden Linux currently executes upstream shell scripts from ovh/debian-cis.
+ - Garden Linux’s CIS validation currently integrates upstream shell scripts from ovh/debian-cis.
+We need to clarify why we intentionally do not rewrite these tests into Python / pytest-based native test-ng modules.
- - There is a need to formally document why we intentionally keep this shell-based approach instead of rewriting and owning a custom implementation in Python.

 ## Key considerations:

- - Rewriting CIS logic into Python would require full long-term ownership of hundreds of evolving rule checks.
+ - Rewriting CIS test logic into native tests-ng Python tests would make Garden Linux fully responsible for maintaining evolving CIS rules.

+ - Another consideration is the uniformity of tests in the new test framework.
+The (acceptable) downside of this decision is that the tests in the CIS feature don't follow our best practices for tests.

  - ovh/debian-cis is actively maintained upstream — following industry-standard CIS baseline updates.